kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/rnn_maths.md

 last_updated: March 10, 2021
 tags: [deep_learning, machine_learning, applied_mathematics]
-summary: "The exact maths of Recurrent Neural Networks (RNNs), especially their gradients of error with respect to the network parameters via the BPTT formulas, are extremely too involved to analyze.
-In addition, RNNs in their vanilla form suffer from the notorious vanishing/exploding gradients problems."
+summary: "The exact maths of Recurrent Neural Networks (RNNs), especially their gradients of error with respect to the network parameters via the BPTT formulas, are too involved to analyze.
+In addition, RNNs in their vanilla form suffer from the notorious vanishing/exploding gradients problems.
+Luckily, RNN variants (e.g. LSTMs, GRUs) come to rescue."
 sidebar: none
 permalink: rnn_maths.html
 folder: mydoc